irsat000/CAI-Tools/README.md

 ###### Character Catalog (premium)
 You can save characters in different categories for easy access.
 You no longer need to scroll down to find a character.

+###### Big Avatars
+You can change the size of avatars in your chats.
+They can also be animated now.
 ###### Background Manager (premium)
 Activate or disable Main and Roleplay background however you wish.
 Roleplay backgrounds work with the message input, if you start with "##" and start typing for a keyword, it will search in your custom and starter roleplay background list keywords.
 Upon clicking on a keyword, it will change the background.
 You could create a huge library of your own.
 Image links are strongly recommended if you don't want delays or lags, try Imgur or other image upload sites.
 (Doesn't support legacy website.)
 ###### Font Manager (premium)
-Change your text sizes and font families for a better experience, especially if you have bad eyes.
+Change your text sizes, font families and text colors for a better experience.
 ###### Character Import (premium)
 You can import character cards and .json files and it will create a private character with the those settings.
 Character.ai, V1 and V2 cards should work, not tested with others if there are any. https://chub.ai recommended for having many SFW options.
 ###### Memory Manager